-Secondly, you’re also highly limited in feedback.
+Secondly, you’re also highly limited in customer feedback.
 When your business can’t interact with the public, how can you measure public responses or even secure the right market fit?
-This is a key challenge and one reason why such startups typically seek highly seasoned VCs with the experience to see past such hurdles.
+This is a key challenge and one reason why stealth startups typically seek highly seasoned VCs with the experience to see past such hurdles.

 So, are stealth startups good?

-Stealth startups are not without risk, but they can ultimately hold a lot of appeal.
+Most stealth startups are not without risk, but they can ultimately hold a lot of appeal.
 For investors that find those valuable diamonds, stealth startups represent unique opportunities to secure disruptive companies before they make waves, teasing more lucrative success as a result.

 That being said, operating in the stealth mode requires some hard work, a founder with keen business acumen and investors with enough independent experience and insight to make the right calls.
 On the other hand, the end result of making a noteworthy impact on a competitive market is, in many VCs eyes, very much worth the additional risk.

 Interested in more startup advice?
 Check out our article about startup consulting!